We listen. We learn. We create. We do it again. And we do it together.

 As a fiscally sponsored project of Culture Works of Philadelphia, Spiral Q is guided by an incredible advisory board of community members.

-The rewards of working with the Q Board of Directors are many and include: shaping a stable future for an organization with a rich legacy, meeting great people with diverse backgrounds and interests, participating in cutting-edge creative work defined by a dedication to social change and ongoing opportunities for professional and personal development.
+The rewards of working with the Q Advisory Board are many and include: shaping a stable future for an organization with a rich legacy, meeting great people with diverse backgrounds and interests, participating in cutting-edge creative work defined by a dedication to social change and ongoing opportunities for professional and personal development.

 If you are interested in joining this dynamic group of volunteers, click here to fill out a short interest form.